Tord Wingren: Early life and career

 In 2004, he served as co-founder with Pär Bergsten of Nanoradio AB, becoming the CEO from 2008 to 2012.
 The company was later sold to Samsung.
 Wingren co-founded Digital Imaging Systems with Roland Pudelko in 2006 and served as Executive Vice President and Chief Technology Officer through June 2008.

 Patents

-Wingren is the inventor or co-inventor of 28 patents, including several relating to Bluetooth technology such as a method and apparatus in a mobile communications network which involve detecting and/or preventing the use of radio communication equipment in situations or places in which such use is undesirable.
+Wingren is the inventor or co-inventor of more than 30 patents, including several relating to Bluetooth technology such as a method and apparatus in a mobile communications network which involve detecting and/or preventing the use of radio communication equipment in situations or places in which such use is undesirable.

 Wingren also holds patents for a head worn electronic device which fits around the eyes of the user adjust light based on the user's sensitivity and brain characteristics; a light control system consisting of a series of light sources which are configured to illuminate a space, a sensor that detects a person or animal, and a control panel that controls the amount of light; a foundational patent to generate light recipes based on individualized data and a light exposure monitoring system that ties together multiple sources and includes sensor to monitor and record data and detects.